bonnieho/BucketList/README.md

 - - -

-MVPs to look at:
+MVPs I still need to look at:

-1. check vulnerable dependencies with Heroku (maybe look at what files do not need to be commited to GH)
+1. check vulnerable dependencies with Heroku
+2. (maybe look at what files do not need to be commited to GH)
+    * screenshot
+    * db
+    * orm methods

 - - -